input-output-hk/partner-chains-smart-contracts/docs/SIPs/09-GeneralDataBridge.md

 ![Data Hash Transfer](./09-GeneralDataBridge/HashOnly.svg)

 A few of the benefits of using data hash transfer:
-- reduced transaction fee due to smaller transaction size
+- reduced transaction fees due to smaller transaction size
-- allowing transfer of arbitrary size of data
+- allowing transfer of arbitrarily sized data
 - allowing various optimisation of a multi-sidechain protocol by only using the mainchain relay as a verification step
 - hiding original data without using any extra encryption (note however that